-In Thailand’s Pen-Ek Ratanaruang (Last life in the Universe, Ploy, Invisible Waves) Samui Song, a soap opera actress, who’s husband is under the spell of a charismatic cult leader, sets a scheme to escape dark destiny that will lead to a chain of tragic results.
+In Thailand’s Pen-Ek Ratanaruang (Last Life in the Universe, Ploy, Invisible Waves) Samui Song, a soap opera actress, who’s husband is under the spell of a charismatic cult leader, sets a scheme to escape dark destiny that will lead to a chain of tragic results.

 Although the ending (that I won’t display here) is not fully convincing, Ratanaruang’s direction pace and overall signature, with his usual odd shifts into the storyline, offer an intriguing insight into the grey zone which lies in us all.
 It is specifically this talent to create unsettling changes that makes this director as interesting as he is overlooked.
-And Samui song certainly worth a look.
+And Samui Song is certainly worth a look.